jonathanmorgan/context_text/README.md

 ## Python packages

+To start, the only Python package you need to install is django:

+- activate your virtualenv if you are using one.
+- install django using pip: `(sudo) pip install django`

+As you install the different github projects that make up sourcenet, you'll need to also install the Python packages they require.

+The most efficient way to do this is to use the `requirements.txt` file in each project.
+For example, inside the sourcenet project, the requirements.txt file is a list of all the Python packages that sourcenet needs to function.
+It is the up-to-date list of what you need.
+It assumes you will use postgresql and so includes psycopg2.
+To install requirements using requirements.txt from this repository:

+    - activate your virtualenv if you are using one.
+    - install django using pip: `(sudo) pip install django`
+    - continue on in this guide until you have downloaded and installed sourcenet from github, then:
+    - `(sudo) pip install -r sourcenet/requirements.txt`
+    - you could also just grab requirements.txt from github on its own, then use the above command right now!: [https://github.com/jonathanmorgan/sourcenet/blob/master/requirements.txt](https://github.com/jonathanmorgan/sourcenet/blob/master/requirements.txt)

+For reference, below are some of the main packages sourcenet uses, but this list is not up-to-date, and I'd recommend just using requirements.txt files to install packages, rather than installing them individually.

 - required python packages (install with pip):

-    - django - `(sudo) pip install django` - 1.9.X - latest 1.4.X, 1.5.X, 1.6.X, 1.7.X, or 1.8.X might work, too, but django moves fast, you'd be wise to try to get to current.
+    - django - `(sudo) pip install django` - 1.10.X - latest 1.4.X, 1.5.X, 1.6.X, 1.7.X, 1.8.X, or 1.9.X might work, too, but django moves fast, you'd be wise to try to get to current.
 Migrations require 1.7.X or greater - south migrations are no longer being updated.
     - nameparser - `(sudo) pip install nameparser`
     - bleach - `(sudo) pip install bleach`
     - beautiful soup 4 - `(sudo) pip install beautifulsoup4`
     - django-ajax-selects - `(sudo) pip install django-ajax-selects`
     - requests - `(sudo) pip install requests`
     - django-taggit - `(sudo) pip install django-taggit`
-    - mechanize - `(sudo) pip install mechanize`
+    - w3lib - `(sudo) pip install w3lib`

 - depending on database: